First Opium War: Central China

 Fighting ceased for the winter of 1841 while the British resupplied.
-False reports sent by Yishan to the Emperor in Beijing resulted in the continued British threat being downplayed.
-In late 1841 the Daoguang Emperor discovered that his officials in Canton and Amoy had been sending him embellished reports.
-He ordered the governor of Guangxi, Liang Chang-chü, to send him clear accounts of the events in Canton, noting that since Guangxi was a neighbouring province, Liang must be receiving independent accounts.
+False reports sent by Yishan to the emperor in Beijing resulted in the continued British threat being downplayed.
+In late 1841 the Daoguang Emperor discovered that his officials in Guangzhou and Amoy had been sending him embellished reports.
+He ordered the governor of Guangxi, Liang Chang-chü, to send him clear accounts of the events in Guangzhou, noting that since Guangxi was a neighbouring province, Liang must be receiving independent accounts.
 He warned Liang that he would be able to verify his information by obtaining secret inquiries from other places.
 Yishan was recalled to the capital and faced trial by the imperial court, which removed him from command.
 Now aware of the severity of the British threat, Chinese towns and cities began to fortify against naval incursions.

-In the spring of 1842 the Daoguang Emperor ordered his cousin Yijing to retake the city of Ningpo.
-In the ensuing Battle of Ningpo on 10 March the British garrison repelled the assault with rifle fire and naval artillery.
-At Ningpo the British lured the Qing army into the city streets before opening fire, resulting in heavy Chinese casualties.
+In the spring of 1842 the Daoguang Emperor ordered his cousin Yijing to retake the city of Ningbo.
+In the ensuing Battle of Ningpo on 10 March, the British garrison repelled the assault with rifle fire and naval artillery.
+At Ningbo the British lured the Qing army into the city streets before opening fire, resulting in heavy Chinese casualties.
 The British pursued the retreating Chinese army, capturing the nearby city of Cixi on 15 March.

 The important harbour of Zhapu was captured on 18 May in the Battle of Chapu.
 A British fleet bombarded the town, forcing its surrender.
 A holdout of 300 soldiers of the Eight Banners stalled the advance of British army for several hours, an act of heroism that was commended by Gough.